OchoaLab/genomic-modules/day2/Before Class: Download_and_Install.md

 You can use the same steps to download `Result` file under day5

-# Download R code

-We will use google co-lab to run R commands.
-You can find the R code in `GWAS_Visual_R.ipynb` under day5 in the repo.
-Try to download it use the same way described above (if you chose option 1 in the last step, you already have it!)

 # Plink2 Downloading and Installation
 We will run all the plink2 commands in shell (command line).
 If you are not familiar with shell or command line, that's totally fine!